bimdata/documentation/src/viewer/tutorials/add_plugins_on_windows.md

 We want our plugins to be displayed differently on windows, so we will customise their configurations.

-"plugin1" and "plugin2" will be display as `window` main content.
-No need to add more plugin configuration but we will add juste a little bot of style on their component to display the text at the center of the windows:
+"plugin1" and "plugin2" will be displayed as `window` main content.
+No need to add more plugin configuration but we will add just a little bit of style on their components to display the text at the center of the windows:

 ```javascript
 const component1 = {